tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 A simple example: OPDS doesn't say anything about authentication.
 Although library patrons are generally authenticated by a mechanism that's compatible with HTTP Basic Auth, that's not always true.
 Even when it is true, providing a generic UI that asks for "username" and "password" creates a bad experience for a user who is expecting to type in a "library card number" or a "barcode", not a "username".

-The [Authentication for OPDS](https://docs.google.com/document/d/1-_0HHt664bDjybtCauBJXUSDXiT-Clg1sZUVNxHyLjw/edit#heading=h.r2fysm93j6kk) spec gives an OPDS server a way to explain how its clients should present the authentication interface.
-This document lists extensions the Library Simplified team has devised to give an OPDS server a way to explain _other_ things about the library that affect the user interface or the library's prospective audience.
+The [Authentication for OPDS](https://docs.google.com/document/d/1-_0HHt664bDjybtCauBJXUSDXiT-Clg1sZUVNxHyLjw/edit#heading=h.r2fysm93j6kk) (A4OPDS) spec gives an OPDS server a way to explain how its clients should present the authentication interface.

+This document expands the role of the A4OPDS document past simple authentication and into the realm of discovery.
+In the Library Simplified ecosystem, there are thousands of OPDS servers, each serving a slightly different audience with different content.
+For a person to navigate all these servers they need access to a directory service.
+To build a directory service, there needs to be a way for each server to describe not only the process of authenticating to the server, but _why_ someone would want to authenticate in the first place, and what _sort_ of person might be able to authenticate.

+We expand the A4OPDS document, rather than creating a new type of document, because the A4OPDS spec defines the special requirements needed by a directory listing document.
+In particular, this document must always be available without authentication.
+With our extensions, the A4OPDS document contains everything a potential user needs to decide they want to access the OPDS server, obtain credentials, and authenticate.
+Once the user is authenticated, OPDS itself takes over.

 # Server description